emhenry01/pandas_methods/README.md

-This repo contains a few examples of pandas methods to manipulate dataframes
+This repo contains a few examples of pandas methods to manipulate dataframes.